joakimk/rpi-elixir-phoenix-app-example/README.md

 ## How to run

-Just put [an OS with docker](http://blog.hypriot.com/downloads/) on it's memory card, run `docker run joakimk/rpi-elixir-phoenix-app-example` and visit <http://your-raspberry-pi-ip:4000> and you should see something like:
+Just put [an OS with docker](http://blog.hypriot.com/downloads/) on it's memory card, run `docker run -p 4000:4000 joakimk/rpi-elixir-phoenix-app-example` and visit <http://your-raspberry-pi-ip:4000> and you should see something like:

 TODO!